OpenNews/opennews-website/_posts/2025-08-29-opennews-hiring-community-manager.md

 OpenNews supports journalists pushing for technical and cultural change in newsrooms.
 Our purpose is to provide spaces where journalists can join a community, learn from each other, and take lessons back to their news organizations.

-A community manager will support the journalistic audience for [“Emergency Mode for News,”](https://opennews.org/blog/press-forward-release/), a project funded by Press Forward, and OpenNews’ community initiatives.
+A community manager will support the journalistic audience for [Emergency Mode for News](https://opennews.org/blog/press-forward-release/), a project funded by Press Forward, and OpenNews’ community initiatives.
 This will include but is not limited to audience engagement, outreach, and facilitation for community or project-related events.

 ## About The Work
 **Emergency Mode (60% of time or ~9 hours per week)**